icrafti/MultiSelectX/README.md

 - **Search Functionality**: Quickly find options using a live search input, making it easy to locate items from large datasets.
 - **Smart Sorting**: Selected options move to the top, ensuring users can identify their choices at a glance.
 - **Lightweight and Easy to Use**: With a simple plugin interface, integrating MultiSelectX into your project is a breeze.
+- **Easy list update**: You can call list update via any javascript.

 ## Setup